monstorix/plex-font-systemless-module/README_EN.md

 [中文介绍](README.md)

 > [!WARNING]
 > This module is experimental and the related code has only been tested a little.
-There may be unintended problems on some devices, including but not limited to causing the system can not start normally, lag, display abnormalities, etc. **Please consider carefully before operation, and should always backup important data.System failure (including card boot animation, abnormal function, etc.) or abnormal effect caused by improper operation has nothing to do with the author of the module or template.**
+There may be unintended problems on some devices, including but not limited to causing the system can not start normally, lag, display abnormalities, etc. **Please consider carefully before operation, and should always backup important data.
+System failure (including stuck on boot, abnormal function, etc.) or abnormal effect caused by improper operation has nothing to do with the author of the module or template.**

 ## Module Support Status
 ### Tested on
-LineageOS/CrDroid - Android 14 / KernelSU
+LineageOS/CrDroid - Android 14 / KernelSU<br>
-Status (self test): Native/System Interface is in effect (with Sans and Monospace). **Browser Apps are not in effect currently.**
+Status (self test): <br>Native/System Interface is in effect (with Sans and Monospace). <br>**Pages in Webview are not fully in effect currently**

 Not tested on other ROM.